-Erik Lenderman, a person of faith, is a Human Capital and Business Operations professional with 2 Published books, ‘Principles of Practical Psychology’ and ‘Human Capital Management’.
-These publications have reached readers from 126 countries around the world.
-Lenderman has also developed web properties, which have reached more than 500,000 in pageviews and 1.2 Million+ in combined listserv reach.
+Erik Lenderman, a person of faith, is a Human Capital and Business Operations professional with Published books, ‘Principles of Practical Psychology’ (Published) and ‘Human Capital Management’ (Pre-release).
+Lenderman’s work has reached readers from 126 countries around the world.
+Lenderman has also developed web properties, which have reached 1.2 Million+ in combined listserv reach.

 These publications are available on Amazon in order to promote access to information that could benefit any organization.